bcarun/madrascoder/tutorials/001-pragmatic-cucumber/02-diff-ways-of-creating-feature-files.md

 **Note:** This approach is more straight forward, it is very easy for a Product Owner to understand.
 But if you want to turn this scenario to support sum of 3, 4, 5 numbers, this style may not suite well.

-**Learning:** One thing you can learn in this pattern is, you can capture any value from a step and use it for testing like how we captured 2 integers from {int} placeholder.
+**Learning:** One thing you can learn in this pattern is, you can capture any value as arguments from a step and use it for testing like how we captured 2 integers from {int} placeholder in above said step definition code.

 <hr>

 ### Pattern 2: One Step Per Field/Input

-In the below stated Feature file, 2 numbers required for addition are stated in 2 different steps.
+In the below stated feature file, 2 numbers (inputs) required to calculate the **sum** are stated as 2 different steps.

 **Feature File**